How can you avoid digital hypersollicitation to boost productivity?

 October 23, 2023

 Digital technology is part of our daily lives.
 Computers, smartphones and connected objects are all part of our daily lives.
 Between emails, alerts, notifications and digital content, your employees are confronted with constant messages.
-Digital technology remains the most powerful tool in the service of your performance and communication... as long as you avoid the pitfalls of over-solicitation, which is detrimental to concentration and productivity!
+Digital technology remains the most powerful tool at service for your performance and your communication... provided you avoid the pitfalls of over-solicitation, which can be detrimental to concentration and productivity!

 Hyper-solicitation increasingly present in the workplace